lowtze/latin-books/Julia - Reed/Reed - Julia.md

 ## FOOTNOTES

+[^1]: Milton in Paradise Lost Book IV lines 268-272.

-[^1]: This is real Latin poetry.
+[^2]: This is real Latin poetry.
 It is not necessary to the story.
 Ask your teacher to read it to you.

+[^3]: Horace.
+Carm.
+III.
+1, 2-5.

+[^4]: John Keats Song of the Indian Maid, from Endymion lines 54-58.

+[^5]: From 'Horatius at the Bridge' by Thomas Babington Macaulay.
+Stanza LXVI.

+[^6]: Virgil.
+Georgics.
+II.
+532-535

-[^2]: From this point onwards the marking of long syllables in the first and second declensions has in the main been discontinued.
+[^7]: From this point onwards the marking of long syllables in the first and second declensions has in the main been discontinued.
 The long endings in the third declension will be marked till the end of Chapter XXXV.

+[^8]: Virgil quote p.45 of PDF